myhdl/myhdl/doc/source/manual/intro.rst

 * MyHDL supports sophisticated and high level modeling techniques.
 This is described in Chapter :ref:`model`

-* MyHDL enables the use of modern software verfication techniques, such as unit testing, on hardware designs.
+* MyHDL enables the use of modern software verification techniques, such as unit testing, on hardware designs.
 This is the topic of Chapter :ref:`unittest`.

 * It is possible to co-simulate MyHDL models with other HDL languages such as